SaiSindhuSubbisetty/ParkingLot/README.md

 4 As a parking lot owner I should be able to assign more than 1 parking lot to my attendant

 5 As an attendant of more than 1 parking lot I should be able to sequentially park and unpark across the lots bases on nearest free slot strategy

+Story 3:
+1 As a parking lot owner I should be able to assign more than 1 parking lot to an attendant

+2 As a parking lot owner I should be able to assign more than 1 assistant to a parking lot

+3 As a parking lot owner I should also be able to assist with parking just like any other attendant and I should be able to allocate to myself which parking lots I attend to

+4 As a parking lot attendant I should be park cars in the next available slot

+5 As a smart parking lot attendant I should be able to park cars such that they are even distributed across my parking lots

+6 As a parking lot owner I need to be informed every time a parking lot is full or becomes available

+7 As a policeman I need to be informed everytime a parking lot is full or becomes available